 Running on a PS4 Pro, Sekiro looks good but is by no means a showcase game in the vein of God of War or Red Dead Redemption II.
 Enemy types recycle liberally with modest changes between many whereas the best efforts are saved for the bosses.
 Environment and level design rate as solid, allowing for exploration while keeping things moving forward.
 Its performance isn’t great, however, with the frame rate hovering below 60 fps even on the more powerful Pro.

 All voice acting is in Japanese, which is something we’ve always enjoyed from series like Yakuza and various Puroresu games.
 The dramatic inflections are effective here as well, bringing some emotion to a fairly threadbare story.
 Other aspects of the soundscape do their job from the satisfying clashing of steel to the spraying of blood.

-Set in Japan circa the 16th century, you control Wolf, a royal bodyguard that has failed in his duties to protect the Divine heir, Kuro, who is sought because his blood holds incredible power.
+The game, set in Japan circa the 16th century, has you control Wolf, a royal bodyguard that has failed in his duties to protect the Divine heir, Kuro, who is sought because his blood holds incredible power.
 After being reanimated and fitted with a prosthetic limb by The Sculptor, you set about righting this wrong by defeating any who stand between you and Kuro.
 Once you find him, however, things get even more interesting.

 While it’s not a great story, it’s a narrative step up from the Souls series, providing motivations for Wolf and many of the NPCs you encounter.
 There’s a definite order for how to proceed, though the game does offer some freedom, and we spent many an hour revisiting areas and grinding for money, items and experience.